History of Sun Drop Soda

 © History Oasis

-Through the years, Sun Drop has also found a place as a popular mixer for alcoholic beverages.
+Sun Drop has emerged as a favorite mixer for cocktails.

 IN FEBRUARY 2002, THE BRAND INTRODUCED CAFFEINE-FREE SUN DROP